Aimmig/MaStR_tool/README.md

 - using the provided DataFilter to apply general filters not depending on the energy carrier
 - using the provided PostProcessing to e.g. adjust names of manufactureres, format power values as needed and in the last step rename the columns to match OSM
-- print data to csv or compare to existing OSM data from local file using geopandas sjoin_nearest.
+- print data or optionally compare to existing OSM data from local file using geopandas sjoin_nearest.

 Some filters can be used (see the help page of script) directly as options, others can be added via custom query strings "key1 = 'value1' and/or key2 = 'value2' and/or ...."